-12 Free or Cheap Things to do in Dunedin
+17 Free & Cheap Things to Do in Dunedin

 Enjoy the city of Dunedin on a budget!

-Rare wildlife, beautiful scenery, free attractions, and an ideal landscape for adventure activities makes Dunedin a budgeting backpacker’s best friend.
-Whether you’re in Dunedin for a quick visit or spending some time here as part of your working holiday, make sure you include some of these free things to do in Dunedin!
+Rare wildlife, beautiful scenery, free attractions, and an ideal landscape for adventure activities make Dunedin a budgeting backpacker’s best friend.
+Whether you’re in Dunedin for a quick visit or spend some time here as part of your working holiday, make sure you include some of these free things to do in Dunedin!

 Explore the wildlife-filled Otago Peninsula, just a short drive from Dunedin, take a hike, explore the city’s free museums and more in this list of free things to do in Dunedin.
 The university city is also home to lots of student bars that will allow you to party without breaking the bank.
 For more inspiration for your Dunedin trip, take a look at Dunedin – Guide For Backpackers.